GU-CLASP/GU-CLASP.github.io/content/pages/people/charalambos-themistocleous/index.md

 ---
 name: "Charalambos Themistocleous"
 role: 5
-title: "Post-doc 2016-2018 (now at John Hopkins)"
+title: "Post-doc"
 ---
-Charalambos Themistocleous is a Post-doc 2016-2018 (now at John Hopkins) at CLASP
+Charalambos Themistocleous was a Post-doc (2016-2018).
+He is now at John Hopkins.